openstack/designate/doc/source/glossary.rst

 ============

 .. glossary::

    agent
-     Software service running on nodes that executes actions towards typically nameservers like BIND or similar. central
+     Software service running on nodes that executes actions towards typically nameservers like BIND or similar.

+   central
-     Software service running on a central management node that stores information persistantly in a backend storage using a configurable driver like SQLAlchemy or other. api
+     Software service running on a central management node that stores information persistantly in a backend storage using a configurable driver like SQLAlchemy or other.

+   api
-     HTTP REST API service for Designate mq
+     HTTP REST API service for Designate

+   mq
-     A message queue, typically something like RabbitMQ or ZeroMQ storage
+     A message queue, typically something like RabbitMQ or ZeroMQ

+   storage
      A backend for storing data/information persistantly.
 Typically MongoDB or a SQL based server software.

+   node
+     a server, physical or virtual, running some aspect of the designate system.

+   sink
+     Optional Software Service that is configured to listen to events from the Nova or Neutron event queue and use the central service to generate simple A records for instances as they are created, and delete A records as they are deleted.

+   backend
+     A backend is used by the central service to manipulate the data served by a DNS server.
+There are backends that support PowerDNS, BIND, MySQL BIND & dnsmasq.